rauldgarcia/rauldgarcia/README.md

 # 💫 About Me:
-Mechatronics Engineer and Master's student in artificial intelligence with experience in:
+MSc in Artificial Intelligence | Mechatronics Engineer | ML/AI Engineer with experience in:

 * Machine Learning
 * Supervised Learning